Getting Started

 title: My Docs

-Also, create a tsconfig.json file with the following content:
+Also create tsconfig.json with the following content:

 {